IBM/transition-amr-parser/README.md

 python preprocess/merge_files.py /path/to/LDC2014T12/data/amrs/split/ DATA/AMR/corpora/amr1.0/
 ```

-You will also need to unzip the precomputed BLINK cache
+You will also need to unzip the precomputed BLINK cache (contact us to get this)

 ```
-unzip /dccstor/ykt-parse/SHARED/CORPORA/EL/linkcache.zip
+unzip /path/to/linkcache.zip
 ```

 Then just call a config to carry a desired experiment